RhtK07/RhtK07.github.io/research/index.md

 comments: false
 ---

-My interests broadly lie in the fields of computer vision, machine learning and natural language processing.
+My research interests lie in the areas of signal processing, machine learning, deep learning, and neuroscience with applications to robust speech recognition, speech enhancement, auditory and behavioral neuroscience.
-I recently got interested in understanding semantics from vision and languague by solving multimodal AI tasks like visual dialog, visual question answering, conversational text generation, etc., using deep learning tools.

 ### Publications